 Do Root Canals Hurt?

-For decades, a root canal has often (and unfairly) been viewed as a painful procedure.
+For decades, root canal therapy has often (and unfairly) been viewed as a painful procedure.
 While it may have been an uncomfortable process years ago, advances in dental technology have made getting a root canal as common and pain-free as a basic filling.

 Caring for Your Teeth After a Root Canal

-Adopting a daily routine of brushing twice a day and flossing can not only help to keep your restored tooth healthy and clean but can also prevent future dental problems.
+Adopting a daily routine of brushing twice a day and flossing can not only help to keep your restored tooth healthy and clean, but can also prevent future dental problems.